0ptim/JellyChat/backend/Readme.md

 > https://jellychat.fly.dev

-The backend is a Flask API that receives questions and returns answers.
-It uses a LangChain agent to analyze the question and then uses various tools to best answer the question.
+The backend is a Flask API that provices both a web socket connection and a REST endpoint to receive and return messages.
+It uses a LangChain agent to analyze the input and then uses various tools to best respond to the input.

 ## Process

-- Receives question
+- Receives input
-- Uses a LangChain agent to analyze the question
+- Uses a LangChain agent to analyze the input
-- Uses various tools to best answer the question
+- Uses various tools to best answer the input
   - Ocean API tools
     - Calls the Ocean API via DefichainPython
   - Wiki tool
-    - Embedds the question
+    - Embedds the input
     - Uses Qdrant to find the best matching document
     - Generates an answer
   - Math tool